yaspiras/kickstarter-analysis/README.md

-## Success or Failure of Crowdfunding Based on their Launch Dates and Funding Goals
+## **Kickstarter Campaign Outcomes Based on Launch Dates and Funding Goals**

-### Purpose: to analyze how different crowdfunding campaigns for plays faired in relation to their launch dates and funding goals.
+### Overview of Project

-## Analysis and Challenges
+#### The purpose of this project is to analyze how different crowdfunding campaigns for plays faired in relation to their launch dates and funding goals.

-### Analysis of Outcomes Based on Launch Date
+### Analysis and Challenges

-### Analysis of Outcomes Based on Goals
+#### Analysis of Outcomes Based on Launch Date

-### Challenges and Difficulties Encountered
+	To analyze the success or failure of a crowdfunding campaign 	for plays based on its launch date:

-## Results
+		*	A pivot table was created using the Kickstarter worksheet where:

-- A crowdfunding campaign launched between May and July are more likely to have a successful outcome.
+			1) Parent Category and Years were the filter
--  A crowdfunding goal of less than $5,000 will has a success rate of 73-76%.
+			2) Outcomes

-- A crowdfunding goal between $5,000-$24,999 have a success rate of 45-55%
+#### Analysis of Outcomes Based on Goals

-- A crowdfunding goal between $25,000-$34,999 have a sucess rate of 20-27%
+#### Challenges and Difficulties Encountered

-- Surprisingly, a crowdfunding goal between $35,000-$49,000 have a success rate of 67%
+### Results

-- A crowdfunding goal between $45,000-$49,000 has 0% success rate
+- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- A crowdfunding goal of $50,000 or more has a 17% success rate
+- What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?